Rosalie Gicanda

-Queen Dowager Rosalie Gicanda (1928 – 20 April 1994) was the wife of Rwandan King (mwami) Mutara III Rudahigwa.
-After her husband died in mysterious circumstances in 1959, the Rwandan monarchy lasted only two more years, under the leadership of King Kigeli V Ndahindurwa and then coming to an end with the Rwandan Revolution in 1961.
-However, the Queen continued to live in Butare in Butare Province, Rwanda, along with her mother and several ladies-in-waiting, where she was later murdered during the Rwandan genocide.
+Rosalie Gicanda (1928 – 20 April 1994) was the wife of Rwandan King (mwami) Mutara III Rudahigwa.
+After her husband died in mysterious circumstances in 1959, the Rwandan monarchy lasted only two more years under King Kigeli V Ndahindurwa, coming to an end with the Rwandan Revolution in 1961.
+The then-Queen Dowager continued to live in Butare in Butare Province, Rwanda, along with her mother and several ladies-in-waiting, where she was later murdered during the Rwandan genocide in 1994.

 Life

 In 1953 the American writer John Gunther visited Rwanda in preparation for his book Inside Africa.
 After interviewing her husband Mutara III, Gunther met socially with Queen Rosalie Gicanda.
 He described her as being shy in manner, speaking French well but not having travelled widely.

 Death

 On 20 April 1994, as the Rwandan genocide began in earnest in Butare, a detachment of soldiers commanded by Lt.
 Pierre Bizimana, acting under the orders of Capt.
 Ildéphonse Nizeyimana, kidnapped the former Queen along with others from her house.
 They then took the captives behind the National Museum (now the Ethnographic Museum) and shot them.
 Only a younger girl survived to tell the story of the murders.
 Two days later, the Queen's mother was also murdered.
 At the request of a priest, Butare mayor Kanyabashi recovered Queen Gicanda’s body and had it buried in the yard next to her house.